-(5) EDUCATION (non-profit organizations that offer information-based educational opportunities for guests) Educational vendors may not promote any religious and/or political ideologies, and are restricted from soliciting and/or selling any items.
+(5) EDUCATION (non-profit organizations that offer information-based educational opportunities for guests) Educational vendors may not promote any religious and/or political ideologies, candidates, parties, or committees, and are restricted from soliciting and/or selling any items.
+Education vendors must be in line with the mission of the market and our goals for better community health and engagement.